smythreyan/CSharp-DependencyInjection/README.md

 # CSharp-DependencyInjection
-An examples of DependencyInjection in CSharp
+Some examples of DependencyInjection in CSharp